zeyadmageid/Capstone_Data_Science_Project/README.md

 <img width="579" alt="image" src="https://github.com/zeyadmageid/Capstone_Data_Science_Project/assets/52506246/7b486251-68e9-44bf-afef-8bfe029a6824">

 ## Summary
 This capstone project will ultimately predict if the Space X Falcon 9 first stage will land successfully.
+Click [here](https://github.com/zeyadmageid/Capstone_Data_Science_Project/blob/main/report.pdf) to view the report.

 ### Context and business mission
 -  SpaceX launches Falcon 9 rockets at a cost of around $62m.
 This is considerably cheaper than other providers (which usually cost upwards of $165m), and much of the savings are because SpaceX can land, and then re-use the first stage of the rocket.